phatboyle/bajadivide/README.md

-These are the most current gpx and route guide files for the baja divide (as of fall 2023).
+These are the most current gpx and route guide files for the Baja Divide (created Fall 2023).

 <a href="Baja Divide Resupply Guide - Google Sheets.pdf" download>Baja Divide Resupply Guide - Google Sheets.pdf</a>